nicklaswerge/AdaVol/README.md

 ## References
 <a id="1">[1]</a>
-Nicklas Werge and Olivier Wintenberger (2021).
+Nicklas Werge and Olivier Wintenberger (2022).
 AdaVol: An Adaptive Recursive Volatility Prediction Method.
-Econometrics and Statistics.
+Econometrics and Statistics 23, 19-35.